browserstack/java-appium-app-browserstack/README.md

 - If you have uploaded your own app update the test case

-- Run `BrowserStackAndroid.java` for android test or `BrowserStackiOS.java` for iOS test
+- To run the test, use the following command in the base directory :

+    - For Android test, run

+    ```cmd
+    mvn test -P android-first-test
+    ```

+    - For iOS test, run

+    ```cmd
+    mvn test -P ios-first-test
+    ```

-- - You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)
+- You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)

 For more details, refer to our documentation - [Get Started with your first test on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/java)